 There are some amazing turbo trainers out there as you can see in our Bkool Pro 2 turbo trainer in-depth review and Wahoo Kickr 2 review.
 Also you may enjoy reading our Best Turbo Trainer in 2018 guide here.

-However, not everyone wants a high-end turbo trainer with all the bells and whistles.
+However, the turbo trainers reviewed above are pretty expensive, and not everyone wants or needs a high-end turbo trainer with all the bells and whistles.
 Sometimes a reliable and sturdy machine that lets you spin your back wheel indoors is all you need.
-Below we have the Top 3 Best Super Budget Turbo Trainers that cost less than £60 in 2015.
+Below we have the Top 3 Best Super Budget Turbo Trainers that cost less than £60 in 2018.

 Note that these prices are correct at the time of writing and sometimes prices can vary over time.